APLMOOC/APLMOOC/docs/course/ch6/write.md

     A maze has four rooms joined by one-way corridors.
 The matrix ``maze`` holds a 1 in row i column j when a corridor leads from room i to room j.

     Write a function to count routes through the maze.
-The left argument ⍺ is such a matrix, the right argument ⍵ is a number of moves.
+The left argument ⍺ is such a matrix, the right argument ⍵ is a number of moves, at least 1.
 Element i j of the result is the number of routes of exactly ⍵ moves from room i to room j.
 A route may enter the same room more than once.

     ```apl
           ⍝ Corridors: 1→2 1→3 2→3 2→4 3→1 3→4 4→1
+          maze ← 4 4⍴0 1 1 0 0 0 1 1 1 0 0 1 1 0 0 0
           maze
     0 1 1 0
     0 0 1 1